 Too often our civil rights are violated by people entrusted to act on the behalf of either the government or private business.
 When your rights are violated it is important to act.

 Some companies take advantage of hard-working people by not upholding contract terms, supplying inferior products, or other unethical business tactics

-Hamid Saahir is an attorney barred in the State of Indiana.
+Hamid Saahir is an attorney barred in the District of Columbia and Indiana.
 He is a 2020 graduate of the University of the District of Columbia David A. Clarke School of Law, where he served as president of the Student Bar Association.

 Mr. Saahir cares about the concerns of his clients.
 He does not simply want to win cases; he wants to win cases that his clients deserve providing them the results they need.
 Whether the issue is big or small Mr. Saahir puts his best foot forward.